apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 Complete the following steps to install Drill:

-1. In a terminal windows, change to the directory where you want to install Drill.
+1. In a terminal window, change to the directory where you want to install Drill.

 2. To download the latest version of Apache Drill, download Drill from the [Drill web site](http://getdrill.org/drill/download/apache-drill-1.1.0.tar.gz) or run one of the following commands, depending on which you have installed on your system: